Research Fellowships (China/Hong Kong/Macau/Taiwan) 2023Application deadline: September 30, 2022

 The diversity of our project should also be reflected in the fellowships.
 We therefore welcome applicants irrespective of their cultural and social background, age, religion, world view, disabilities or sexual identity.

-Applications will be evaluated by a selection committee by November.
-All applicants will be informed of the outcome of the selection process in December 2021.
+Applications will be evaluated by the selection committee by November.
+All applicants will be informed of the outcome of the selection process in November 2022.

 While we are still closely monitoring the ongoing implications of the coronavirus pandemic on the safety and mobility of people, we would like to pursue the fellowships as announced in this call.